 When the covering is removed from the fixture you may notice oil that has leaked from the ballast.
-This will be an indication that you will need to replace your ballast because heat has caused the internal seal to rupture.
+This will be an indication that you will need to replace your ballast because the heat has caused the internal seal to rupture.

 Testing for Continuity

 In testing a ballast that has stopped working, you'll need to check its wiring for breaks or interruptions in its wiring.
 To do this checking, you'll need to know something about the wiring.
-Usually each fixture will have one or two wires connected to it, one (usually blue or yellow) is the power line.
-The other wire, which is usually white, is the neutral.
+Usually, each fixture will have one or two wires connected to it, one (usually blue or yellow) is the power line.
+The other wire, which is usually white, is neutral.
 If you test the wires for continuity between the power line and neutral line, and if there is continuity, this will tell you there is no disruption or break in this circuit.

 Testing for Resistance

 In testing for resistance in the circuitry when your multimeter is in the "ohms" setting and each of its probes is touching either the neutral (white) wire or the power (colored) wire, check your meter for any shorts in these wires.
 This check should be made on each pair of wires.

 Transformer wires from the ballast's power lines, when touching the black and white wires with separate probes on your meter and observing the meter's reading, should tell you whether these circuits are good or whether the ballast should be replaced.